noritada/grib-rs/README.md

 ### Supported grid definition templates

+For data using the following grid systems, latitudes and longitudes of grid points can be computed.

 | Template number | Grid system | Notes |
 | --- | --- | --- |
 | 3.0 | latitude/longitude (or equidistant cylindrical, or Plate Carree) ||